The Church of Jesus Christ of Latter-day Saints: Finances

-The church's assets are held in a variety of holding companies, subsidiary corporations, and for-profit companies including: Bonneville International, KSL, Deseret Book Company, and holding companies for cattle ranches and farms in at least 12 U.S. States, Canada, New Zealand, and Argentina.
+The church's assets are held in a variety of holding companies, subsidiary corporations, and for-profit companies including: Bonneville International, KSL, Deseret Book Company, and holding companies for cattle ranches and farms in at least twelve U.S. States, Canada, New Zealand, and Argentina.
 Also included are banks and insurance companies, hotels and restaurants, real estate development, forestry and mining operations, and transportation and railway companies.
 Investigative journalism from the Truth & Transparency Foundation in 2022 suggests the church may be the owner of the most valuable real estate portfolio in the United States, with a minimum market value of $15.7 billion.
 The church has also invested in for-profit business and real estate ventures such as City Creek Center.
-The Church-owned investment firm Ensign Peak Advisors publicly reports management of approximately $37.8 billion of financial securities, as of 2020.
+In 2020, the church-owned investment firm Ensign Peak Advisors publicly reported management of $37.8 billion of financial securities.
+By summer 2023 assets including "international shares as well as bonds, hybrid investments, real estate and major stakes in private equity" were estimated to exceed $163 billion.

 Culture

 Due to the differences in lifestyle promoted by church doctrine and history, members of the church have developed a distinct culture.
-It is primarily concentrated in the Intermountain West.
+It is primarily concentrated in the Mormon corridor of the Intermountain West.

-Many of the church's more distinctive practices follow from their adherence to the Word of Wisdom – which includes abstinence from tobacco, alcohol, coffee, and tea – and their observance of Sabbath-day restrictions on recreation and shopping.
+Many of the church's more distinctive practices follow from their adherence to the Word of Wisdom—which includes abstinence from tobacco, alcohol, coffee, and tea—and their observance of Sabbath-day restrictions on recreation and shopping.
 Common, distinctive cuisine includes funeral potatoes and Jello salad.
-Cultural taboos exist on piercings and tattoos after church guidance to avoid them; use of the cross as a symbol of worship is uncommon.
+Cultural taboos exist on piercings and tattoos and the church counsels against the use of crosses as symbols of worship.